 May the last Adam’s blood my soul embrace.

-In the fifth quintain the speaker directs his words to God.
+In the fifth quintain, the speaker directs his words to God.
 He wants to make clear to both God and the reader that the blood of both “Adams” is within him.
-The second Adam, Christ, has filed his soul with faith.
+The second Adam, Christ, has filled his soul with faith.
 The first Adam has given him the “sweat” that “surrounds” his face.
 He wants to be seen as an embodiment of the grace of God and the inherent goodness of man.